-The Check Clearing for the 21st Century Act (Check 21) was signed into law October 28, 2003.
-Prior to Check 21, checks traveled through the bank's high speed reader/sorter equipment an average of near seven times in the Check Clearing process.
+The Check Clearing for the 21st Century Act (or Check 21 for short) was signed into law October 28, 2003.
+Prior to Check 21, checks traveled through the bank's high-speed reader/sorter equipment an average of near seven times in the Check Clearing process.
 Some checks could be read up to 30 times or more by these machines.

-In today's environment high and low speed check readers can capture a picture or image of the check allowing for images to be exchanged between financial institutions. the Federal Reserve, and other clearing houses.
-This new law, Check 21, defines what is called a "Substitute Check", and removed barriers that existed in converting physical checks to check images for clearing.
+In today's environment high and low speed check readers can capture a picture or image of the check allowing for images to be exchanged between financial institutions, the Federal Reserve, and other clearing houses.
+This new law, Check 21, defines what is called a "Substitute Check", and removed barriers that existed in converting physical paper checks to check images for clearing between financial institutions.
 The original physical check can now be truncated by the first institution that converts the check to image.
 The original check can now be destroyed.